 Ernest, born 1880, sadly died in the war, he famously lost a coin toss with his brother Edward to see who would stay and run the business and who would go to war.

 Hubert, born in 1881, went to Clifton College from 1889-1900, he then went to Oxford.
-He represented Oxford University Middleweight Boxing against Cambridge and became an Accountant.
+He represented Oxford University Middleweight Boxing against Cambridge and became an Accountant in London in his firm Gardiner Hunter & Co.
 He was also a member of Clifton RFC between 1903-1904.

 Alfred was born in 1882, went to Clifton College from 1891-1900 as well as playing for Clifton RFC between 1900-1901.
 Alfred helped run the business during World War One.
 Famously, a local woman gave him a white feather, the symbol of cowardice, for staying behind.